 The Department of Economics, with support from PLU Alumni & Student Connections, is helping students consider how their studies can be applied to real-life career paths with a program launched about two years ago.
 It matches economics students with mentors who are PLU economics alumni.

 “We have mentors that are CEOs, senior VPs of major companies,” said Professor and Chair of Economics Karen Travis.
 “Students would rarely have the opportunity to find such accomplished people through their typical networking.
 The quality of these alumni is phenomenal.”

-Chloe Wilhelm ‘20, a double major in economics and political science, has been working with mentor Tim Graciano ‘09, a Senior Manager at Amazon up in Seattle, for the past year.
+Chloe Wilhelm ’20, a double major in economics and political science, was matched with Tim Graciano ’05, a senior manager at Amazon.

-“Some of the things I challenged Chloe with were to continue to think really critically about the different paths that she wanted to pursue,” Graciano said.
-“The great thing about economics is it opens up a lot of doors.
-I challenged her to think about how to keep as many of those doors open as long as possible, how to think about what’s the right balance between her interests and passions, and what sort of meaningful work for her would look like.”
+“Some of the things I challenged Chloe with were to think really critically about the different paths she wanted to pursue,” Graciano said.
+“The great thing about economics is that it opened up a lot of doors.
+I challenged her to think about the right balance between her interests and passions and what meaningful work for her would look like.”